History of the Central Intelligence Agency: Capture and Execution of Che Guevara (1967)

 On October 9, 1967, Che Guevara was captured by Bolivian soldiers while attempting to aid a guerrilla uprising.
 According to since-declassified documents, the soldiers who captured Guevara were armed and trained by the CIA and the Green Berets.
-A memorandum from National Security Advisor Walt Rostow to President Lyndon B. Johnson suggests that the Bolivian unit which captured and killed Guevara was "the one we have been training for some time."
+A memorandum from National Security Advisor Walt Rostow to President Lyndon B. Johnson suggests that the Bolivian unit that captured and killed Guevara was "the one we have been training for some time."
 Another memo from Rostow to Johnson from October 11, 1967 confirms the claims of the previous memo, stating that the execution of Guevara "shows the soundness of our 'preventative medicine' assistance to countries facing incipient insurgency--it was the Bolivian 2nd Ranger Battalion, trained by our Green Berets from June–September of this year that cornered him and got him."
 The memorandum also concluded that Guevara's death "marks the passing of another of the aggressive romantic revolutionaries like Sukarno, Nkrumah, Ben Bella, and reinforces this trend."

 The role of the CIA is further detailed in a memo dated 3 June 1975, which recounts the debriefing of CIA operative Félix Rodríguez.
 In his statement, Rodriguez states that he was sent to Bolivia by the CIA to assist in the capture of Guevara and his band of guerrillas.
 According to Rodriguez, he and a fellow Cuban-American operative "were issued false U.S. re-entry permits" under fake names, after which they were flown to Bolivia and introduced to the Commander-in-Chief of the Bolivian armed forces as "experts on guerrilla warfare."
 The two men received Bolivian uniforms and credentials as "captains in the Bolivian army", as well as weapons.
-However, "despite their apparent status a s Bolivian officers," they "never were given orders by higher-ranking Bolivian officers."
+However, "despite their apparent status as Bolivian officers," they "never were given orders by higher-ranking Bolivian officers."
 Rodriguez goes on to claim that, once they had captured Guevara and brought him to the village of La Higuera, he was given the order to "execute Guevara in any manner which he might choose."
-Rodriguez was the senior "Bolivian officer" in Higueras and oversaw the Guevara's execution; Rodroguez "told a sergeant of the order to execute Guevara and entrusted the mission to him.
+Rodriguez was the senior "Bolivian officer" in Higueras and oversaw the Guevara's execution; Rodriguez "told a sergeant of the order to execute Guevara and entrusted the mission to him.
 He was told to fire below the head," and at 1:20 PM, Rodriguez "heard the shots fired at Guevara."

-Following the execution, Rodriguez and his co-conspirator were exfiltrated via American military aircraft, first to Santa Cruz, then to Panama, then to Charlotte, South Carolina, and finally to Miami, where Rodriguez "briefed General Cushman...on his personal role in the execution of Guevara."
+Following the execution, Rodriguez and his co-conspirator were exfiltrated via American military aircraft, first to Santa Cruz, then to Panama, then to Charlotte, North Carolina, and finally to Miami, where Rodriguez "briefed General Cushman... on his personal role in the execution of Guevara."